Top Market News: What Happened In Investing Today

 FinTwit Corner

-- Connor Leonard (@Connor_Leonard) excerpts from a short thesis on Advance Auto Parts (AAP).
+- Connor Leonard (@Connor_Leonard) excerpts from a short thesis on Advance Auto Parts (NYSE:AAP).

 - A VIX trade update from Peter Atwater (@Peter_Atwater).